Skip to main content

 How are applications evaluated?

-The MWRD evaluates each application based on specific metrics, which include but are not limited to:
+The MWRD evaluates and prioritizes each application based on specific metrics, which include but are not limited to:

-• Funding sources, requested cost share from the MWRD, and the cost-benefit analysis of the acquisitions,
+• Funding sources, requested cost share from the MWRD, and the benefit-cost analysis of the acquisitions,

 • Compliance with federal, state, and local ordinances, including all MWRD ordinances.